 - Visualisation techniques

-6. KEEP ON LEARNING NEW THINGS
+7. KEEP ON LEARNING NEW THINGS

-You can keep your brain active by reading books, starting a new hobby, enrolling on a course that could send you down a new and exiting career path (you can do this at any age, so don’t let being older stop you.
+You can keep your brain active by reading books, starting a new hobby, job in the wellness industry or enrolling on a course that could send you down a new and exiting career path.
+You can do all of these at any age so don’t let being older stop you.